Northwest Folklife FAQ

-What do you do for rest of the year after the Festival ends?
+What do you do for the rest of the year after the Festival ends?

 Why should I come to the Northwest Folklife Festival?

-Come to the Festival to discover the wide variety of music, dance, and folk arts that thrive in our region.
+Come to the Festival to discover a wide variety of music, dance, arts, food, traditions, and heritage that thrive in our region.
 At the Festival you are likely to hear new kinds of music and discover a variety of food, try out a new type of dance, and experience fresh perspectives on the cultures in this area.
 Join festivalgoers from all over the world!
 The Northwest Folklife Festival is the largest of its kind–a community-powered, multi-day event, providing multiple opportunities to celebrate all forms of cultural expression.